llwp/website/docs/docs/tutorials/using_google_speech.md

 # Using Fonoster with Google Speech APIs

-Follow this quick guide to enable Google Speech in Fonoster, and unlock the potential of using Text-to-Speech (TTS) and Automatic Speech Recognition (ASR) in your Voice Applications.
+This quick guide will walk you thorugh what is needed to **enable Google Speech in Fonoster**, and unlock the potential of using Text-to-Speech (TTS) and Automatic Speech Recognition (ASR) in your Voice Applications.

 ## Obtaining a Service Account Key